StanfordLegion/Legion-SNAP/README.md

   The Legion version issues index space launches for each stage of a sweep for each energy group and direction.
 This allows Legion to extract task parallelism from the different sweeps.
-This proves especially useful for way Legion performs the GPU computation.
+This proves especially useful for the way Legion performs the GPU computation.
-  This version launches a single CTA per sweep and energy group and relies on task parallelism to launch multiple kernels onto the GPU to keep all the SMs on the GPU busy.
+  The GPU implementation launches a single CTA per sweep and energy group and relies on task parallelism to launch multiple kernels onto the GPU to keep all the SMs on the GPU busy.
 This is unorthodox, but allows for a more efficient implementation that can store per-angle fluxes in the register file as the CTA sweeps through cells.